Elevation: 12,662 ft

 - East Face – Northeast Ridge Variation route page.

 We will add routes and route pages to the online Borah Guide as we acquire climbing information.
 In the meantime, have you pioneered a route on Mount Borah that you would like to share with the climbing community?
 Please let us know here.

 There have been five fatalities on the peak.
 This is a low number considering the number of inexperienced climbers who attempt Borah.
 The climbers who died were experienced but tempted fate by challenging adverse snow or weather conditions.

 One person died from lightning in 1954, and another person died in a plane crash in 2005.
 In November 1977, two Idaho Falls climbers were swept away and killed by an avalanche on the Northwest Ridge route.
-In the spring of 1987, a Boise climber died after losing control of his glissade and going over a cliff.
+And in June of 1987, a Boise climber died after a freak combination of losing control of his glissade, falling into a water-melt chute and being buried by an avalanche.

 The Many Faces of Borah